codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 #### Publishing only the Android app bundle or APK artifact to Firebase App Distribution

-If you are building both an Android app bundle and an APK in your workflow, Codemagic will by default try to publish both artifacts to Firebase App Distribution.
-If you wish to only publish one of these artifacts, specify the artifact type using the `artifact_type` field:
+If you are building both an Android app bundle and an APK in your workflow, Codemagic will, by default, try to publish the bundle to Firebase App Distribution.
+If you wish to publish the APK, specify the artifact type as `apk` using the `artifact_type` field.
+For more clarity, this can also be set to `aab` for the bundle:

 ```yaml
 publishing: